makyo/writing/work/sawtooth/run-ragged/index.md

 And they did try.
 She was the cubicle furthest from the kitchen.
 They special-ordered her a desk which was a simple, flat table with no pesky drawers or cabinets.
 They provided her with a laptop --- paid for in installments direct from her paycheck --- instead of a desktop.
 It came pre-loaded with all the stuff she'd need, as well as some stuff she didn't, but found useful anyway.
 The time-sensitive monitor dimming software was nice, so she left that on, and she used the timed-break software to dictate when she could check her feeds.

 It just hadn't been quite enough.
-Nothing ever was, with OCD.
+Nothing ever was, with OCD, perhaps by its very definition.

 Her cubicle being so far away from it hadn't necessarily kept her from the work kitchen.
 There had been several instances of her getting caught prowling through the cupboards.
 Caught by coworkers she didn't know well enough to explain *why* she she had to leave the cabinets open.